South Saxons Hockey Club

 South Saxons Hockey Club is a field hockey club based in Hastings, England.
 The club was established in 1895 and their home ground is currently located at Horntye Park Sports Complex.
 The club has a sand dressed astro-turf pitch, clubhouse, changing facilities and cafe bar on-site at Horntye Park.

-The men's 1st XI play within the South Hockey League structure in South Hockey League Division 1 (East), and the ladies 1st XI play in the Martlets Ladies League Division 1.
+The men's 1st XI play within the South Hockey League structure in Martlets Mens League Division 1, and the ladies 1st XI play in the Martlets Ladies League Division 1.

-The club fields four men's sides, two ladies' sides, three youth development teams and junior hockey 7s teams.
+The club fields five men's sides, two women's sides, a mixed team, three youth development teams and junior hockey 7s teams.